coralproject/reef/CODE-STYLES.md

 # Go Coding Style

 Unless explicitly stated, we follow all coding guidelines from the Go community.
-While some of these standards may seem arbitrary, they somehow seem to result in a solid, consistent codebase.

-It is possible that the code base does not currently comply with these guidelines.
-We are not looking for a massive PR that fixes this, since that goes against the spirit of the guidelines.
 All new contributions should make a best effort to clean up and make the code base better than they left it.
-Obviously, apply your best judgement.
-Remember, the goal here is to make the code base easier for humans to navigate and understand.
-Always keep that in mind when nudging others to comply.
+Apply your best judgment and remember that everyone is human.

 The rules: